sphinx-doc/sphinx/doc/latex.rst

    * A colon in place of the equal sign will break LaTeX.

-   * As a rule, avoid inserting unneeded spaces in the key values.

-   * Dimensional parameters such as ``border-width`` or ``padding`` expect a *unique* dimension: they can not be used so far with space separated dimensions.
-The sole property which handles space separated input is ``box-shadow``.
+   * ``...border-width`` or ``...padding`` expect a *single* dimension: they can not be used so far with space separated dimensions.

+   * ``...top-right-radius`` et al. values may be either a single or *two* space separated dimensions.

+     .. versionchanged:: 6.2.0

+        Formerly only circular corners were supported.

    * Dimension specifications must use TeX units such as ``pt`` or ``cm`` or ``in``.
 The ``px`` unit is recognized by ``pdflatex`` and ``lualatex``